Beach day, anyone? Six (more) reasons to take a dip in the ocean

 1. Sea water helps ease skin conditions

-The magnesium in salt water is thought to help those suffering with skin conditions like eczema and psoriasis.
-Ocean water is different from fresh water in that it has higher amounts of minerals such as sodium, sulphate, calcium, chloride and magnesium, all thought to assist with improving and relieving skin ailments.
+Ocean water is different from fresh water in that it has higher amounts of minerals such as sodium, sulphate, calcium, chloride and magnesium, all thought to assist with improving and relieving skin ailments, like eczema and psoriasis.

 Those with dry skin may find that salt water helps improve moisture retention in their skin due to the magnesium component in the water.
 Additionally, bathing in the mineral-rich sea, coupled with increased sun exposure on a day out to the beach, is thought to provide relief for psoriasis sufferers.